torvalds/linux/Documentation/admin-guide/cifs/introduction.rst

   high performance safe distributed caching (leases/oplocks), optional packet signing, large files, Unicode support and other internationalization improvements.
-Since both Samba server and this filesystem client support the CIFS Unix extensions, and the Linux client also supports SMB3 POSIX extensions, the combination can provide a reasonable alternative to other network and cluster file systems for fileserving in some Linux to Linux environments, not just in Linux to Windows (or Linux to Mac) environments.
+Since both Samba server and this filesystem client support the CIFS Unix extensions, and the GNU/Linux client also supports SMB3 POSIX extensions, the combination can provide a reasonable alternative to other network and cluster file systems for fileserving in some GNU/Linux to GNU/Linux environments, not just in GNU/Linux to Windows (or GNU/Linux to Mac) environments.

   This filesystem has a mount utility (mount.cifs) and various user space tools (including smbinfo and setcifsacl) that can be obtained from